Ratchanok Intanon: 2019 - 2020

-2021 - present
+2021–present

 For 2021 season, Ratchanok managed to reach one final in Indonesia Open where she lost to An Se-young in the finals.
 Ratchanok also manage to qualify for 2020 Olympics which she excelled in the group stage but got knocked out at the round of 16 to Tai Tzu-ying in three sets of 21–14, 18–21, 18–21.
 The next year, Indonesia proved to be her strong domain as she excelled to the final again, this time in Indonesia Masters.
-In the final, she fought in a grueling three sets match where she ended up losing to Chen Yufei.
+In the final, she fought in a grueling three games match where she ended up losing to Chen Yufei.
 She manage to avenge this lost with a win against Chen in Malaysia Open with another grueling three sets between them in the process to the title.

 In July 2023, Ratchanok advanced to her next final in Canada Open after one year and a half drought in which she lost to Akane Yamaguchi.
 Three months later in September, Ratchanok was scheduled to compete at the Hangzhou 2022 Asian Games.
 She withdrew from the competition and the rest of the 2023 tour due to the ankle injury she suffered in the Hong Kong Open.
 After a 3-month hiatus, Ratchanok returned to the international tour at the Malaysia Open in January 2024.
 She then won the Spain Masters in March.
 Ratchanok competed for the fourth time at the Olympics in the 2024 Paris, but again failed to win a medal after losing in the quarter-finals to Gregoria Mariska Tunjung.
 In October, she finished as a finalist at the Arctic Open.

 In 2025, Ratchanok started the year with a good performance by winning Indonesia Masters against a young player from South Korea, Sim Yu-jin.
-Ratchanok won her second title late in the year when she beat Gregoria Mariska Tunjung, who were in the final for Japan Masters for three straight years, in straight sets.
+Ratchanok won her second title late in the year when she beat Gregoria Mariska Tunjung, who were in the final for Japan Masters for three straight years, in straight games.
+In SEA games, Ratchanok was an instrumental piece for the women's team seventh straight gold medal triumph.
+She also gained her first individual gold medal in the women's singles, beating her compatriot, Supanida Katethong in the final.

+Honors and awards

+Ratchanok has won many awards and honors in recognition of her achievements.